The Ins and Outs of County, Statewide and Federal Criminal Searches

 Understanding background screening.

 County, Federal and Statewide Criminal Searches all provide distinct layers of insight into a candidate’s criminal history.
 They are great tools when utilized individually but have even greater potential for discovery when combined.
 The searches vary not only in the information which they provide, but also in the process by which the information is obtained.
 The manner in which courts handle public access requests varies greatly from state to state and sometimes even county to county.
 Some states require counties to handle public access requests uniformly while other states delegate the decision of how to process such requests to individual counties.
 The process of moving all case information online is very expensive.
 Many states that experience budget deficiencies find it difficult to fund such an endeavor and sometimes even tell individual counties that they must come up with the budget themselves.
 This adds to the variance in methods to request information and often extends turnaround time due to information not being available online.
 Unfortunately, the court system is not a business working hard for Consumer Reporting Agencies such as USAFact.
 The court clerks on whom we often rely are the same clerks providing information to lawyers, judges, and other public employees.
-The heavy workloads of these clerks can add to the turnaround time
+The heavy workloads of these clerks can add to the turnaround time of background checks.

 Case files are rarely as concise as the information USAFact provides in our background check reports.
 Our researchers have to spend time going through lengthy files to pull pertinent and reportable information.
 Case reportability will vary according to state laws and permissible purpose.
 The TAT of a report can be affected by the format of the information obtained.
 At times, the “source” information is not reportable in raw format, requiring expert review, and thus a report that encountered a delayed TAT will actually come back to the client with no reportable criminal records.
 Important Translation: A delayed report should never be simply assumed to have convictions.